mousepawmedia/devdocs/network/source/setup_linux/install.rst

 Change Boot Order
 -----------------------------

-..
-NOTE:: If you are on a PC running Windows 7 or earlier, you probably have
+..  note:: If you are on a PC running Windows 7 or earlier, you probably have
     BIOS instead of UEFI.
 To get to that, restart your computer.
 As the computer brand flashes on your screen at the beginning of startup, look for the key to press for "Setup".
 If you miss the chance to press it, just